ecopony/magma_soup/flutter_client/README.md

 2. Type commands in the chat interface (left pane)
 3. Press Enter or click the send button
 4. View results in the results pane (right pane)
+5. Geographic features appear automatically on the map when added
+6. Features can be removed by name (e.g., "Remove Portland from the map")